BroadbandForum/obuspa-test-controller/QUICK_START_GUIDE.md

 ## Running OB-USP-AGENT for the first time
 Before OB-USP-AGENT starts, it needs a database containing the settings of the USP controller to contact.
 This is known as the 'factory reset database'.
-This database may be created using 'ob_uspagent -c dbset' commands (see next section), or may be created programatically by ob_uspagent when it first runs (if no database file exists).
-To start with, use the latter option, as many parameters in the factory reset database have boiler plate values.
+This database may be created using either:
+* 'obuspa -c dbset' commands (see next section)
+* code in vendor_factory_reset_example.c (if INCLUDE_PROGRAMMATIC_FACTORY_RESET is defined in vendor_defs.h)
+* a text file located by the '-r' option

+To start with, use the last option, as this is the simplest method.

+If OB-USP-AGENT cannot find a database when it starts up, then it will create one using the parameter values specified in the file located by the '-r' option.

-To specify the data model parameters and values used to create the factory reset database, modify the code in vendor_factory_reset_example.c.
+To specify the data model parameters and values used to create the factory reset database, modify factory_reset_example.txt.
 You will need to modify the STOMP connection parameters and the USP EndpointID of the controller to connect to.

+When using this option, to prevent the code in vendor_factory_reset_example.c from overriding the values specified in the file located by the '-r' option, ensure that INCLUDE_PROGRAMMATIC_FACTORY_RESET is undefined in vendor_defs.h.

-Then to run OB-USP-AGENT with protocol trace, and full trace logging to stdout:
+To create the database and run OB-USP-AGENT connecting to a STOMP server from network interface eth0 with protocol and trace logging enabled to stdout, use the following command:
 ```
-$ ob_uspagent -p -v 4
+$ obuspa -p -v 4 -r factory_reset_example.txt -i eth0
 ```

 If OB-USP-AGENT successfully connected to your STOMP server you should see trace like the following on stdout:

 ```
-   Attempting to connect to host=controller1 (port=61613, unencrypted) from interface=enp0s3
+   Attempting to connect to host=controller1 (port=61613, unencrypted) from interface=eth0
-   Connected to 127.0.0.1 (host=controller1, port=61613) from interface=enp0s3
+   Connected to 127.0.0.1 (host=controller1, port=61613) from interface=eth0
    Sending STOMP frame to (host=controller1, port=61613)
    STOMP
    accept-version:1.2